sakthivelsubramaniam/learn/data-engineering/journals/azure-datafactory.md

 ------
 Source endpoint
- Link service, objects that have credentials and address Dataset - defijition of data that is pulled from Activity - copy Activity
+ Link service, objects that have credentials and address Dataset - definition of data that is pulled from Activity - copy Activity
 Target (link service)
 Dataset (target)